Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Analysis of the limiting ODE

 \section{Analysis of the limiting ODE}

-We have already set up the limit ODEs for the algorithm \eqref{alg:onlineNAC} and now we struy the convergence of the limit ODEs \eqref{NN gradient flow}.
+We have already set up the limit ODEs for the algorithm \eqref{alg:onlineNAC} and now we study the convergence of the limit ODEs \eqref{NN gradient flow}.
 To improve the readilibity, we first clarify some notations.